Joseph Keith Symons: Bishop of Pensacola-Tallahassee

-On October 4, 1983, John Paul II appointed Symons as the second bishop of the Diocese of Pensacola-Tallahassee.
+On October 4, 1983, John Paul II appointed Symons as the second bishop of Pensacola-Tallahassee.
 He was installed on November 8, 1983.
+Symons served for seven years at the head of that diocese, becoming known for his frequent visits to parishes and schools throughout the Florida panhandle.

 Bishop of Palm Beach

-On June 12, 1990, John Paul II appointed Symons as the second bishop of the Diocese of Palm Beach.
+On June 12, 1990, John Paul II appointed Symons as the second bishop of Palm Beach.
 He was installed on July 31, 1990.
-Symons served as a member of the Committee for Latin America, part of the National Council of Catholic Bishops.
-He also was a member of the Southeast Pastoral Institute in Miami, Florida, which provides outreach to Hispanics.
+Symons served as a member of the Committee for Latin America of the US Conference of Catholic Bishops.
+He also was a member of the Southeast Pastoral Institute in Miami, which provides outreach to Hispanics.

 In 1991, Symons authorized the taping of an exorcism.
-The rite was performed by Reverend James J. LeBar and other priests on a 16-year-old girl known as "Gina".
+The rite was performed by Reverend James J. LeBar and other priests on a 16-year-old girl identified as "Gina".
 Footage of the exorcism was then broadcast on ABC's 20/20 TV program.
 In allowing the taping, Symons said that he hoped it would help "counteract diabolical activities around us."

-In 1996, a husband and wife charged that years earlier Symons, when serving as auxiliary bishop of St. Petersburg, had ignored their report that a diocese priest had abused their children, then tried to bribe the couple by offering to pay for therapy for their sons.
+In 1996, a married couple charged that years earlier Symons, when serving as auxiliary bishop of St. Petersburg, had ignored their report that a priest of the diocese had abused their children.
+The couple claimed that Symons then tried to bribe them by offering to pay for therapy for their sons.
 Symons said he had the priest submit to a psychiatric evaluation.

-In April 1998, a 53 year old man informed a priest and Archbishop John C. Favalora that Symons had sexually abused him when he was an altar server decades earlier.
-When confronted about the allegations, Symons admitted his guilt.
-The Vatican immediately asked Bishop Robert N. Lynch of the Diocese of St. Petersburg to hear Symons' confession.
+In April 1998, a 53 year old man informed a priest and John Favalora, the Archbishop of Miami, that Symons had sexually abused him when he was an altar server decades earlier.
+When confronted with the allegations, Symons admitted his guilt.
+The Vatican immediately asked Bishop Robert Nugent Lynch of St. Petersburg to question Symons.
 During that session, Symons admitted that he had abused four other boys.
 He also said that he had confessed the abuses to a priest at the time, but the priest simply told Symons to avoid alcohol and remain chaste.
 According to Lynch, the molestations all took place in the Diocese of Pensacola-Tallahassee.